psychopy/psychopy/docs/source/buildercomponent.rst

 Builder components are auto-detected and displayed to the experimenter as icons (builder, right panel).
 This makes it straightforward to add new ones.

-To get started, find the directory psychopy/app/builder/components/ .
+To get started, clone psychopy from github, and start a feature branch for the development of this component.

+You'll mainly be working in the directory .../psychopy/app/builder/components/.
 Take a look at several existing components (such as 'patch.py'), and key files including '_base.py' and '_visual.py'.

 There are three main steps, the first being by far the most involved.